Kit Taylor/Kamen Rider Dragon Knight II/Kamen Rider Onyx I

-- Demoted to Extra: The Ryuki version of Camo was the Big Bad of The Movie and killed Kamen Rider Knight.
-Here he doesn't even last an episode.
+- Demoted to Extra: The Ryuki version of Camo was the Big Bad of 13 Riders movie and killed Kamen Rider Raia and Kamen Rider Knight.
+Here he gets vented the next episode after being introduced.

 - Bond Creature: Venosnaker the cobra, Advent Beast of the Strike deck.
-It merged with Metalgelas and Evildiver into Cerebeast the chimera after he used the Unit Vent.
+It merged with Metalgelas and Evildiver into Cerebeast the chimera after he used the Unite Vent.

 - Conspiracy Theorist: Was one until Xaviax proved him right.

-- Deadpan Snarker: He is actually pretty funny with most of his snarks despite the fact that he usually uses them to mock his opponents futile attempts to fight him.
+- Deadpan Snarker: He is actually pretty funny with some of his snarks despite the fact that he usually uses them to mock his opponents' futile attempts to fight him.

 - The Dragon: To Xaviax's Big Bad.

 - Evil Virtues: He is the only Kamen Rider completely loyal to Xaviax.
 It's literally his only good feature.